 Large enterprises such as chemical sites often experience attacks on both their IT and their OT (operational technology) systems, which, as in most companies, operate in isolation from each other.
 Because many systems, including critical controls, are digitized in these companies, vast amounts of data are exposed to potential manipulation that could cause catastrophic accidents in a worst-case scenario.

-Security experts should be in any digitization project from the beginning.
-They belong in every company organization even in large industrial ones!
-We will support you in structuring the tasks and work with you as a trusted partner for the security of your company.
+TIP: Security experts should be in any digitization project from the beginning.
+They belong in every company organization and in large industrial even more than one!
+We support you in structuring the tasks and work with you side by side for the security of your company.